-Salves are such a simple, effective, and useful traditional preparation!
-They can easily be slipped into a small bag, pocket, or first aid kit.
+Salves are such a simple, effective, and useful medicinal preparations!
+They can easily be slipped into a purse, pocket, or first aid kit.
 Although semi-solid at room temperature, salves soften once applied to the skin, making them less messy to apply than oils.
-They also make great gifts and are an easy and approachable way to introduce newbies to herbalism.
+They also make great gifts and are an easy and approachable way to introduce newbies to the medicinal properties of herbs.
 Plus, salves can be crafted for a wide variety of topical uses.
-The addition of beeswax offers additional benefits including soothing, emollient, and nourishing.
+The addition of beeswax offers additional benefits including protective, soothing, emollient, nourishing, and healing properties.